vircalimlim/3prs/README.md

 ## Requirements

-Make sure you have these installed:
+Make sure you have:

-* Docker
-* Docker Compose
+* Docker App

 ---